GLOBAL MARKETS-Global stock markets gain on China trade data; sterling up

 * China January export and import data ease growth worries

-* Dow, S&P 500 slip after 4 days of gains as P&G falls
+* U.S. stocks slip after 4 days of gains as P&G falls

 * U.S. bond prices down a day after Washington debt deal